Doelia/codingame-fall-challenge-2023/README.md

 # CODINGAME FALL CHALLENGE 2023

 Bot competition organized by Codin Game.
-We program the behavior of drones that must scan fish in an aquarium faster than their opponents.
+We have to code the behavior of drones that must scan fish in an aquarium faster than their opponents.

 Fight example : https://www.codingame.com/replay/763335946